asjadnaqvi/stata-bimap/README.md

-# stata-bimap
+# bimap

-A Stata command for bi-variate maps
+A Stata command for bi-variate maps.

+*More info coming soon.*